MehmetZahidGenc/Computer-Vision-Resources/PyQt5 Display video or image/README.md

 ### In any python editor(visual studio, pycharm, ... ext), you make some functions to display images or videos.

-* Ui_MainWindow class has method comes form Qt Designer and we add 2 or more method into class.
+* Ui_MainWindow class has method comes from Qt Designer and we add 2 or more method into class.

 ```
 def displayImage(self, img, window=1):